Tower Climb · Difficulty Audit

 Per-game Towers RTP at Roobet is not separately published.
 Given the Crash anchor at 97 percent, expected range is 96-98 percent pending operator clarification.

-Roobet Towers vs Stake Dragon Tower, what is different?
+How does roobet Towers vs Stake Dragon Tower, what is different? work?

 What are the difficulty modes?